TeamAuquan/Python-for-Trading/chapter6.md

 skills: 2
 ```

-Data frames in Python are very similar are defined as a two-dimensional labeled data structures with columns of potentially different types.
+Data frames in Python are a two-dimensional labeled data structures with columns of potentially different types.

 In general, you could say that the Pandas data frame consists of three main components: the data, the index, and the columns.

 Firstly, the DataFrame can contain data that is:

 - a Pandas DataFrame